Proton pairing in neutron stars from chiral effective field theory: Proton pairing gaps in neutron-rich matter

 We employ chiral nucleon-nucleon interactions at next-to-next-to-leading order (N2LO) and next-to-next-to-next-to-leading order (N3LO) in the chiral power counting.
 For values of the momentum-space cutoff $\Lambda \lesssim 500$\,MeV, nucleon-nucleon potentials generally exhibit good convergence properties in many-body perturbation theory.
 In the present work we therefore consider two values of the cutoff ($\Lambda = 450$\,MeV and $500$\,MeV) at N2LO and three values of the cutoff ($\Lambda = 414$\,MeV, $\Lambda = 450$\,MeV and $500$\,MeV) at N3LO \cite{marji13}.
 We note that the value $\Lambda = 414$\,MeV is not the result of fine tuning but instead corresponds to the relative momentum for nucleon-nucleon scattering at a lab energy of $E_{\rm lab} = 350$\,MeV, the maximum energy at which modern nucleon-nucleon potentials are fitted to phase shifts.
 In all cases we include also the N2LO chiral three-body force whose low-energy constants $c_D$ and $c_E$ are fitted to reproduce the binding energies of $A=3$ nuclei and the beta-decay lifetime of $^3$He \cite{coraggio14,sammarruca15}.
+We note that in all cases we employ the charge-dependent versions of these potentials that differ primarily in the leading-order low-energy constant associated with the ${}^1S_0$ partial wave.